Disenchanted (film): Development

 In February 2010, Variety reported that Walt Disney Pictures planned to film a sequel to Enchanted (2007) with Barry Josephson and Barry Sonnenfeld producing again.
 Jessie Nelson was attached to write the screenplay and Anne Fletcher to direct.
 Disney hoped the cast members from the first film would return and for a release as early as 2011.

 On January 12, 2011, composer Alan Menken was asked about the sequel in an interview, to which he replied:"I've heard things but there's nothing yet.
 I don't know much about what's happening with that.
 Honestly, I don't know what the studio wants to do next.
 I presume there will be some future projects for me to work on.
 I love doing that, I really do.
 But I'm not frustrated that it isn't one of them.
 At the moment I have a lot of stage things happening and I'm busy enough with that, so I really don't need more on my plate."Later that year, on March 28, 2011, James Marsden, who played Prince Edward in Enchanted, was asked about the sequel.

 By July 2014, Disney had hired screenwriters J. David Stem and David N. Weiss to write a script for a sequel and also hired Fletcher to direct the film.
 In October 2016, The Hollywood Reporter announced that Adam Shankman, who is a good friend of Fletcher, entered negotiations to direct the sequel, titled Disenchanted; that Amy Adams would reprise her role; and that filming was scheduled to begin in summer 2017.
 In January 2018, Shankman stated that the sequel's script would be finished within a couple of weeks and the next step would be to get the music written.
 He also went on to say that the film would feature more songs than the original but the same amount of animation.

-On May 21, 2019, Menken said that the film had not been green-lighted by Disney by that point, as the writers were still "trying to get the script right."
+On May 21, 2019, Menken said that the film had not been green-lit by Disney by that point, as the writers were still "trying to get the script right."
 On February 28, 2020, Schwartz said that meetings about the film had taken place in London, and revealed that Shankman will also serve as the writer for the film.

 In December 2020, at Disney Investor Day, Disney Studios' President of Production Sean Bailey officially announced the sequel.
 Reportedly, it was the work of Brigitte Hales—the most recent writer on the project—that got the sequel greenlit after 13 years.

 In January 2021, Patrick Dempsey told Good Morning America that there are plans to begin production in the spring of that year.